 Flora and Fauna

 Witness firsthand the ‘Return to 1616’ ecological restoration project, aiming to return the island to how Dirk Hartog discovered it 400 years ago.
-Dugongs, loggerhead turtles, humpback whales, giant manta rays and whale sharks all visit the waters surrounding the island making it an underwater paradise for snorkelers, divers and wildlife lovers.
+Dugongs, loggerhead turtles, humpback whales, rays all visit the waters surrounding the island making it an underwater paradise for snorkelers, divers and wildlife lovers.

-Guests can access the island by barge, charter boat or light aircraft for the day or stay on the island.
-If you are keen to stay overnight, packages for the island can include either Barge ex Steep Point or light aircraft ex Monkey Mia.
+Guests can access the island by barge, charter boat or light aircraft and stay on the island.
+If you are keen to stay overnight, packages for the island include either Barge ex Steep Point or light aircraft ex Monkey Mia.

-Transfer from Denham to the island must be arranged upon booking overnight accommodation.
+Transfer from Denham to the island must be arranged upon booking overnight accommodation, including camping.